 - Jumbo zips

 - Not for severe storms

-The Crua Cocoon Maxx is the next step up from the Crua Cocoon (above).
-Like the original, the Crua Cocoon Maxx has patented insulation.
-This provides temperature regulation in the tent.
+The Crua Cocoon Maxx is the next step from the Crua Cocoon (above).
+Like the original, the Crua Cocoon Maxx has patented insulation, providing temperature regulation in the tent.
 It can also block out the light so you can sleep longer.

 This tent is also easy to set up, expand, and insulate.
 It is also super light, with insulated protection from the elements.
 It is waterproof for unpredictable surprises.

 The primary goal of this tent is to make your camping experience more comfortable.
 The patented material keeps you warm in winter and cool in summer.
 It’s all about protection and comfort.